ozimmortal/commits/README.md

  -- Sometimes I push the door close button on people running towards the elevator.
 I just need my own elevator sometimes.
 My sanctuary.
 Tue Jan  7 11:00:23 2025

  -- I don't expect to be understood at all.
 Tue Jan  7 12:00:35 2025

+ -- I channel Will Ferrell when I'm at the daddy daughter dances  Tue Jan  7 13:00:23 2025